muppet9010/factorio-muppet-streamer/README.md

 At present a time duration event will interrupt a different type of time duration event, i.e. aggressive driver will cut short a leaky flame thrower.
 Multiple uses of the same time duration events will be ignored.

+Argument that are listed as type NUMBER really expect a whole number (integer).

 Team Member Limit
 ------------